-A delicious Jewish New Year tradition that will turn a honey cake hater into a honey cake fan.
-This honey cake is queen of the realm - rich with honey, warmed up with some cola (trust me) and perfectly spiced.
+Over 21,000 people downloaded this recipe (and it's all over the Internet and in my cookbook -think of all the honey, all those hard-working bees!)
+This is a delicious Jewish New Year tradition that will turn a honey cake hater into a honey cake fan.
+Rich with honey, warmed up with some cola (trust me) and perfectly spiced.
 If you Google honey cake - this, my recipe, comes up a hundreds of times - making me a proud queen bee.
-Many people have said, this particular recipe is worth the price of A Treasury of Jewish Holiday Baking, Whitecap Books, 2009) This online version is a bit taller, so pay attention to the baking instructions.
-Use a big, cheap, old-fashioned Angel food cake pan (lined with parchment and a pan WITHOUT a removable bottom) for best results.
+Many people have said, this particular recipe is worth the price of A Treasury of Jewish Holiday Baking).
+Use a strong Irish breakfast or Orange Pekoe tea (as well as the other liquids) in this cake and I also recommend the anodized, heavy duty angel food cake pan by Fat Daddios for the cake pan honours (lined with parchment paper)

 3 3/4 cups all-purpose flour

 1/2 teaspoon allspice